rahidulislam/rahidulislam/README.md

 ### Project 1: E-Commerce Website
 A fully functional e-commerce platform built with Django, featuring product listings, shopping cart functionality, and secure payment processing.

-### Project 2: Blogging Platform
+### Project 2: Laundry Management Platform
-Developed a blogging website where users can create, edit, and delete articles.
+Developed a laundry website where users can order to wash, and iron dresses.
 Implemented user authentication and authorization for managing content.

 ### Project 3: Portfolio Website
 Designed and developed a personal portfolio website to showcase my projects and skills using HTML, CSS, and a touch of JavaScript.